GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     at the cost of extra processing time.
 This parameter does not apply to classic netCDF files.
 [3]

+.. _IO_SEGMENT_BINARY:

+**IO_SEGMENT_BINARY**
+    Determines how binary data records with all values set to NaN are interpreted.
+Such records are considered to be encoded segment headers in binary files provided the number of columns equals or exceeds the current setting of IO_SEGMENT_BINARY [2].
+Specify 0 or "off" to deactivate the segment header determination.

 .. _IO_SEGMENT_MARKER:

 **IO_SEGMENT_MARKER**